 - drained honey (obtained from honeycombs by draining)

-- pressed honey (obtained from honey combs by pressing (with or without heat of up to 45° Celsius)
+- pressed honey (obtained from honey combs by pressing, with or without heat of up to 45° C)

 - filtered honey (honey that is highly filtered in a way that removes a significant amount of pollen)